Vizonex/CyStub/Dev-Journal.md

 ```

 I'll go into more details about this when I have the chance to resume it.
 In the meantime I'll work on the pre-variable-visitor build to work more on this concept of capturing variables before writing...

+- 6/30/2023: So as I have shown before that we need to be able to translate values and return types and yesterday I made a video about this new feat go and see it if you havent already https://www.youtube.com/watch?v=hIjV9vX0uiI

+So what exactly needs to be done before we can call it good to be merged to cython?
+There's serveral conditions that I would like to be met before I can say that it's over luckily the orginal author taclked most of these things for us and only needed a few changes from my end to meet expectations and compatability with `0.29.35` this is a list of what items were still being missed out on...

+- 1. If a Function does not have a python return type typehinted or annotated in C or Python fasion then have the node figure out where to get the last function or item being yielded by python's `def` function.
+If this cannot be done fallback to
+either `-> Generator[Any, None, None]:...` if the object is a generator and the typing module flag is enabled as an argument as well as `-> Any:...` otherwise do `-> object:...` which is the closest possible guess, otherwise if all fails for our end let the user resolve it.
+However it would be smart to find a way to eliminate or avoid this problem all together as the more functions that were written in cython, __the more time ads up from the user's side__ . __That's Not Good at all__.
+Finding an effective methoad to bring up the return value of the `FuncDefNode` for all
+normally defined functions will be one of this repository's main priorities that differ from the original author's work...

+- 2. Keeping the code nice and clean when and where ever it can be achived.
+For now my code may look messy to some since I'm trying to temporarly use annotations until it works correctly.
+Dont be upset if I end up changing anything this code is still prone to rewrites due to the fact that I'm still playing around with it until it can be memorized by me.
+This is why I have annotations in place in some of my functions for now.
+Then whenever someone else were to tell me that my annotations are no longer required I will be able to simply remove all of them when we start to do our pr to cython.

+- 3. Good Cython Code samples would be nice to get our hands on for testing and unittesting.
+I'll post a markdownfile soon where you can send me a pull request to have your module be added to a list for testing it.
+If you have valid cython code and you want to see your repository tested in my research please let me know by adding a link to your repository and the name of your library.
+I'll make another markdown for the list of repositories in order to test for automated typehinting completeness such as finding `yield` keywords and `return` keywords.
+We will also be looking for obscure libraries and modules that utilize real cython code like `pyduktape2` to use in our experimentation.
+The more code we get our hands on the more sturdy our future compiler will be at reconizing different nodes , values
+ and types...

+- 4. Allowing for flags to be set to also allow for cython's pure python type variables over using a `Union` with `fused` if using cython's shadow typehints are enabled.
+This may also share some benefits on the python side of things as well.